microscaler/tinkerbell/crates/cli/README.md

 ## 🚀 Goals

-`tctl` is designed to be ergonomic, scriptable, and safe-by-default — providing full visibility and control over autonomous agent operation without requiring privileged access to the agent internals.
+`ttnyctl` is designed to be ergonomic, scriptable, and safe-by-default — providing full visibility and control over autonomous agent operation without requiring privileged access to the agent internals.